Vincit/objection.js/README.md

 order by "lastName" asc
 ```

-This example shows how easy it is to do complex queries.
-Here we do a couple of subqueries and a join:
+The next example shows how easy it is to build complex queries:

 ```js
 Person